 - → How often should you talk to your partner about money?
 A monthly check-in is a great place to start so you can look over bills.
 Also check-in if a big expense comes up during the month that might throw off your budget. - → Where should you talk to your partner about money?
 A comfortable place without distractions.
-Perhaps after the kids go to bed.
 Make it fun.
-Include a treat or do something you both enjoy after the check-in. - \rightarrow What money topics could you talk to your partner about?
+Include a treat or do something you both enjoy after the check-in. - → What money topics could you talk to your partner about?
 Here are some ideas: